Consumer edition active

 When serotonin syndrome is recognized and treated promptly, the prognosis is usually good.

-All drugs that affect the serotonin receptors should be stopped.
+All medications that affect the serotonin receptors should be stopped.
 Mild symptoms are often relieved with a sedative (such as a benzodiazepine).
 Symptoms usually resolve over about 24 to 72 hours.
 Most people require hospitalization for further testing, treatment, and monitoring.

 Drugs Mentioned In This Article